Table of Contents

 Potential Signs of Interaction

-When serotonin levels become too elevated, the body may show signs of distress.
-These signs are often categorized into three groups:
+If an interaction occurs, the body may show signs of excessive serotonin or elevated medication levels.
+These are generally categorized into three areas:

-- Mental Status Changes: This might include feelings of confusion, increased agitation, or a sense of restlessness.
+- Mental Status Changes: Feelings of confusion, increased agitation, or restlessness.

-- Neuromuscular Changes: You might notice tremors, twitching, or muscle rigidity that wasn't present before.
+- Neuromuscular Changes: Tremors, twitching, or muscle rigidity.

-- Autonomic Instability: This can manifest as a rapid heartbeat, heavy sweating, or digestive changes like diarrhoea.
+- Autonomic Instability: Rapid heartbeat, heavy sweating, or digestive changes like diarrhoea.

 Practical Steps for Safe Supplementation

-At Swiss Peak Health, we want you to reach your peak health safely and affordably.
-If you are considering adding berberine to a routine that already includes sertraline, we recommend the following practical strategies.
+At Swiss Peak Health, we want you to reach your peak health safely.
+If you are considering combining these substances, follow these steps:

 Why Quality and Transparency Matter